ruthsarian/stc_diywatch/README.md

 ![Image of Banggood SKU 206204](https://img3.banggood.com/thumb/view/2014/xiemeijuan/05/SKU206204/SKU206204a.jpg)

 ## Features
-* Nothing yet.
+* Display for 5 seconds, then go into power down mode until button 1 is pressed.
+This is to conserve battery power and is similar functionality to the original firmware.

 ## Features To Add
 * Set and read date and time from RTC chip.
-* Display time for N seconds when button 1 is pressed, then power down to conserve battery power.
 * Set and display time in 12 or 24 hour format
 * Set and display the day and month